Ramya Muthukrishnan

 news

-May 14, 2025 I presented my poster, titled 3D fetal head pose estimation from MRI navigators with equivariant neural networks, at the 2025 ISMRM Annual Meeting.
+May 14, 2025 We presented our poster, titled 3D fetal head pose estimation from MRI navigators with equivariant neural networks, at the 2025 ISMRM Annual Meeting.
 Video

 Jan 10, 2025 Our preprint on graph neural networks for distributed coverage control in robot swarms, LPAC: learnable perception-action-communication loops with applications to coverage control, is now available on arXiV.